Theory of tides: Classical era

 Aristotle, judging from discussions of his beliefs in other sources, is thought to have believed the tides were caused by winds driven by the Sun's heat, and he rejected the theory that the Moon caused the tides.
 An apocryphal legend claims that he committed suicide in frustration with his failure to fully understand the tides.
+Heraclides also held "the sun sets up winds, and that these winds, when they blow, cause the high tide and, when they cease, the low tide".
+Dicaearchus also "put the tides down to the direct action of the sun according to its position".
 Philostratus discusses tides in Book Five of Life of Apollonius of Tyana (circa 217-238 AD); he was vaguely aware of a correlation of the tides with the phases of the Moon but attributed them to spirits moving water in and out of caverns, which he connected with the legend that spirits of the dead cannot move on at certain phases of the Moon.

 Medieval period

 The Venerable Bede discusses the tides in The Reckoning of Time and shows that the twice-daily timing of tides is related to the Moon and that the lunar monthly cycle of spring and neap tides is also related to the Moon's position.
 He goes on to note that the times of tides vary along the same coast and that the water movements cause low tide at one place when there is high tide elsewhere.
 However, he made no progress regarding the question of how exactly the Moon created the tides.

 Medieval rule-of-thumb methods for predicting tides were said to allow one "to know what Moon makes high water" from the Moon's movements.
 Dante references the Moon's influence on the tides in his Divine Comedy.

-Medieval European understanding of the tides was often based on works of Muslim astronomers, which became available through Latin translation starting from the 12th century.
+Medieval European understanding of the tides was often based on works of Muslim astronomers that became available through Latin translation starting from the 12th century.
 Abu Ma'shar al-Balkhi, in his Introductorium in astronomiam, taught that ebb and flood tides were caused by the Moon.
 Abu Ma'shar discussed the effects of wind and Moon's phases relative to the Sun on the tides.
 In the 12th century, al-Bitruji contributed the notion that the tides were caused by the general circulation of the heavens.
 Medieval Arabic astrologers frequently referenced the Moon's influence on the tides as evidence for the reality of astrology; some of their treatises on the topic influenced western Europe.
 Some theorized that the influence was caused by lunar rays heating the ocean's floor.